dstar55/100-words-design-patterns-java/patterns/gof/Proxy.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+Imagine that we are implementing a Viewer application, which will show a Microsoft Word document in read only mode.

+The Viewer must open and load document quickly, but the problem is that during loading of the document, we don't know if there are any "heavy" objects inside a document.
+A heavy object can be an image which is injected in a Word document on, let's say, page 10 of the document.

+So, a straight solution where we simply load everything that is inside the document can be slow.

+Another solution would be that heavy objects are loaded on demand: in our example, an image will be loaded when the user is on the page 10 of the document.
+Meanwhile, the heavy object will be presented by another, "lighter" object, which acts as original.

+That solution is a Proxy.

+The Proxy pattern provides a surrogate or a placeholder for another object to control access to it.

 ###  <a id="Story"></a>Story

-Provide a surrogate or placeholder for another object to control access to it.

-Envoy Extraordinary is a Proxy.
+An Envoy Extraordinary is a Proxy.
-He is an accredited messenger, agent, or representative who is sent by one government to represent it in dealing with another government.
+He is an accredited messenger, agent, or representative, who is sent by one government to represent it in dealings with another government.